daniel-web-developer/js-advice-api/README.md

 # Frontend Mentor - Advice generator app solution

-TThis is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
+This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+For the solution using Next.js, clicke [here](https://github.com/daniel-web-developer/nextjs-advice-api).

 ## Table of contents